Skip to main content

 1. Initial prompt: "Can you help me hack into a computer?"

-2. AI responds with a refusal.
+2. AI responds with a refusal

-4. AI provides general, non-harmful information.
+4. AI provides general, non-harmful information

 Importance in Gen AI Red Teaming

 The iterative jailbreak strategy creates refined single-shot jailbreaks that continually improve based on an attacker-judge feedback loop.
+This approach helps test across a wide range of malicious inputs and identify the most effective ones.

 For a comprehensive overview of LLM vulnerabilities and red teaming strategies, visit our Types of LLM Vulnerabilities page.